Looking to grow an evergreen or just curious about fir trees? Learn fascinating fir tree facts about these members of the conifer family.

 Check out the best types of evergreen trees to grow.

-Balsam firs grow about 12 inches a year, taking nine to 10 years to get to the ideal Christmas tree height.
+Balsam firs grow about 12 inches a year, taking several years to grow to the ideal Christmas tree height.
 So be patient!

 Douglas firs reach a height of 300 feet or more in the wild.
 Despite the name, this tree is not a true fir, pine or spruce.

-5. Look to the Cones for a Tree Clue
+Look to the Cones for a Fir Tree Clue

 Fir tree cones stand upright from branches rather than hanging down.
-They vary in size from 1 1/2 to 10 inches.
+The cones vary in size from 1 1/2 to 10 inches.

 Learn fascinating facts about conifer trees.

-Firs are generally long-lived, with the Pacific silver fir sometimes surviving 800 years.
+Firs are generally long-lived trees, with the Pacific silver fir sometimes surviving up to 800 years.

 Plant these small evergreen shrubs for year-round curb appeal.